jpedro/king-rules/README.md

 ## Todos

+- [ ] Allow multiple or all namespaces

+- [ ] Check king-rules service account permissions

 - [ ] Support the `networking.k8s.io/v1` apiGroup, not just
       `extensions/v1beta1`.

-- [ ] Support for comma-separated hosts in the `king-rules/host`.
+- [ ] Support comma-separated hosts in the `king-rules/host`.

-- [ ] Support comma-separated paths in a future `king-rule/path: /xxx`.
+- [ ] Support comma-separated paths in the `king-rule/path: /xxx`.
 The
       usage of this setting combined with the host will create a matrix `host x path` of `[]HTTPIngressPath`.